thomhines/interaction-design-principles/Day 15.md

 	Write 2-3 paragraphs that describe the world in which your game takes place.
 What is the central conflict?
 Who are the main characters?
 What features of your world drive the action of the game?
 Post this to the blog as well.

+3. **Create Bullet-Point Version of Your Game**

+	Without getting too much into the weeds and brambles, write down the main aspects of what your game is about.
+This should include overarching motives and basic mechanics, what the goal is, and why players are doing what they're doing.
+The point of this exercise is to create a cohesive and understandable framework for your game, one that people can pick up and "get" in 30 seconds or less.

 3. **Bring Game Materials**

+	Refine your game and bring it in.
 Make sure you bring whatever you need in order to make and play your game next class.
-None of the materials need to be designed or anything, but you should have enough to play through your game by the end of the class period.
+None of the materials need to be pretty or anything, but you should have enough to play through your game by the end of the class period.